Home of the Sewalot Site

 Alex I Askaroff

-Over the last two decades Alex has been painstakingly building this website to encourage enthusiasts around around the Globe.
+Over the last two decades Alex has been painstakingly building this website to encourage other collectors and enthusiasts around around the Globe.

 The Foley and Williams Manufacturing Company